david618/a4iot-admin/README.md

 ### Browse and Test

 From browser navigate to localhost:8080/v2.
 You should see the Swagger UI page.
 You can then click on the various paths and test them.
-The default reponses return HTTP 501.
+The default responses return HTTP 501.

 The generated code does provide some limited validation it returns.
 For example if you try to POST to 'tenant/{tenant-id}' with azure-num-instances less than zero the UI will return a HTTP 400 "Bad Request"